Infineon/dfu/README.md

 ## Features

-- Reads firmware images from a host through a number of transport interfaces, e.g. USB, UART, I2C, SPI
+- Reads firmware images from a host through a number of transport interfaces, e.g. USB, UART, I2C, SPI, CANFD
   Supports dynamic switching (during runtime) of the communication interfaces
 - Provides ready-for-use transport interface templates based on HAL drivers for PDL drivers for CAT1 devices and CAT2 devices